 Simplify Your Dating Life

-Preface: I don’t usually write a preface to an article like it was some sort of novel.
-However, I felt the need to explain the title, The Simplicity of Dating.
+I felt the need to explain the title, The Simplicity of Dating.
 Most people would look at this title with confusion because we all know that dating is never simple.
 However, the purpose of this article is to break down precise methods for making dating simple.
 Why?
 Because when you complicate things in the beginning of a relationship, you don’t allow the full potential of a relationship to thrive.

 Genetics and personality types play a huge role in how you act and react in a relationship.
 Maybe you’re the light-hearted and free-loving adventurer who always has love interests chasing after you.
 Or maybe you’re the hopeless romantic who always puts too much of your heart, mind, and soul into a relationship way too soon.
 No matter your dating style or personality type, you can maneuver into a smooth and steady relationship with a little advice and self-control.
 Keep things light and simple in the beginning stages of dating with these five simplification tips.

 Approach each date as fun practice.
 All of the elements of dating, especially communication and listening, can be classified as forms of practice.
 They should be molded, formed, and perfected.
 You can prepare for dating just as you would prepare for an interview.
 When you view dating in this way, you take the attention away from evaluating whether or not the person is the one, thus removing pressure and first-date jitters.
 Focus on listening to your date and effectively communicating, both of which keeps you in the moment, and when you are in the moment, you are less likely to analyze, judge, or worry.

 2. Head Space